All posts by ourlady

 The schedule for the Triduum with Father Thomas Benedict, Chaplain, presiding, includes:

-Holy Thursday, March 24, 6:30 pm – Mass of the Lord’s Supper and Washing of the Feet with Adoration until 8:30 pm Good Friday, March 25, 2 pm –Stations of the Cross and Liturgy Easter Sunday, March 26, 4 am – Easter Vigils with Mass, followed by a light breakfast.
+Holy Thursday, March 24, 6:30 pm – Mass of the Lord’s Supper and Washing of the Feet with Adoration until 8:30 pm Good Friday, March 25, 2 pm Stations of the Cross and Liturgy Easter Sunday, March 26, 4 am – Easter Vigils with Mass, followed by a light breakfast.

-Our Paschal candle painted by a nun of the Abbey of St. St. Walburga, Virginia Dale, Colorado, depicts the the image of the Women at the Tomb, and the Angel announcing the Good news.
+Our Paschal candle painted by a nun of the Abbey of St. Walburga, Virginia Dale, Colorado, depicts the the image of the Women at the Tomb, and the Angel announcing the Good news.
 From the Easter Sunday Vigil Mass, Year C, we read,

-“Why do you seek the living one among the dead?
-He He is not here, but he has been raised…The women were Mary Magdalene, Joanna, and Mary the the mother of James…” Luke 24:1-12
+Why do you seek the living one among the dead?
+He He is not here, but he has been raised.The women were Mary Magdalene, Joanna, and Mary the the mother of James (Luke 24:1-12)

 Mark your calendars for JUNE 4, 2016, for our upcoming Ice Cream Social.
 This year the proceeds from this event will be divided between the Monastery and the parish of St. Rose of Lima, Blanco, NM.
 St. Rose of Lima was our home when we began building our monastery in Gobernador, NM.
 We wish to support St. Rose of Lima and Pastor, Father Jim Walker, in their final phase of fundraising for their parish hall.
 The Monastery’s portion of the proceeds will be used to construct an all-weather walkway for the St. Walburga building connecting it with the other Monastery buildings.
 The day will be filled with entertainment; our famous Bingo, called out by the Knights of Columbus; raffles; and a delicious taco meal and ice cream.
 The function will be held at the St. Mary’s Parish, Bloomfield, NM, from 11:00 am – 3:00 pm.
-Enclosed are tickets to win a trip for two adults to Italy, a ruby ring and other great prizes.
+You can win a trip for two adults to Italy, a ruby ring and other great prizes.
 Come join the fun!

 As we continue to make straight His ways, may you experience new life through the Resurrection of Jesus Christ!